Action Station!

 What’s next for Wagga’s Historic Ambulance Station?

-As well as contributing more than half a million dollars to site improvements so far, Eastern Riverina Arts has developed a masterplan and a business case, and are working in alignment with a government commitment to deliver creative industries hubs just like this in regional NSW.
+As well as investing more than half a million dollars into site improvements so far, Eastern Riverina Arts has developed a masterplan and a business case, and are working in alignment with a government commitment to deliver creative industries hubs just like this in regional NSW.

 Image: Former Arts Minister Ben Franklin and member for Wagga Wagga Dr Joe McGirr celebrate two NSW Government funding commitments supporting Eastern Riverina Arts to activate and fitout the Station, 2022.